Azure/DevOps-Self-Hosted/docs/wiki/Self-hosted Azure DevOps Virtual Machine Scale Set Agents.md

 ## Deployment

 The creation of the scale set alongside its resources is handled by the `.azuredevops\azureDevOpsScaleSet\pipeline.yml` pipeline.
 Given the proper configuration, it creates all required resources in the designated environment.
-However, to use the scale set for your agents you need to perform an additional manual step afterwards.
+However, depending on whether you optionally configured the agent-pool parameter file & environment in the [parameters](#parameters) section, you may or may not need to perform an additional manual step afterwards to use the scale set for your agents.

 Also, when triggering the pipeline you have several configuration options to chose from: